 Solution: A Custom IoT Platform

-- A Project Manager (Team Leader) with a general supervisory role, charged with conducting the resource planning and coordination.
+- A Project Manager (Team Leader) with a general supervisory role charged with conducting resource planning and coordination.

-- A Functional Analyst to oversee the proposed solutions' overall functionality.
+- A functional analyst oversees the proposed solutions' overall functionality.

 - A Project Director who monitored the evolution of the project's indicators and maintained communication with the client's executives.